Skip to main content

 What’s the current status of Procore Copilot?

-How can my company participate in the beta program?
+How can my company participate in the Open beta program?

 To learn if the beta is available to your company, visit your Company Admin tool and look for the option to sign the beta agreement.
 Then, follow the steps in Enable Copilot to start participating.